IanElsinga/En-Decrypter/README.md

 - textbox and button to switch strings and files

 AES:
+- add string drag and drop
+- make string and file enrcyption compatible
 - (file encryption:) write filename encrypted to file
 - (file decryption:) check if file was encrypted by this program, delete last line, secure delete
-- secure delete file after use
-- (secure) delete file if something goes wrong
-- add drag and drop

 PGP:
+- add string drag and drop
 - fix verified file output
 - ?create Keypair
 - secure delete file after use